stellarshenson/espresso-controller/README.md

 # espresso-controller
 Homekit enabled Rancilio Espresso Controller

-this project was possible thanks to the freeRTOs and esp-open-sdk Also thanks to folowing other projects:
+this project was possible thanks to the freeRTOS and esp-open-sdk Also thanks to folowing other projects:
-* maximkulkin/esp-homekit framework
+* [maximkulkin/esp-homekit framework]
-* maximkulkin/wifi-config
+* [maximkulkin/wifi-config]
-* ravensystem/esp-adv-button
+* [ravensystem/esp-adv-button]

 Module specifically designed to control tunring on-and-off Rancilio Silvia v5 Espresso Machine.
 Rancilio Silvia has only a momentary switch that while toggled, powers the machine on (when previously off) and off (when previously on).